huoxingshu1/iBEMProject/README.md

 3. prepare for your inputs ( a set of txt files) and put them in the same folder of your code.
 For each type of the problem, we provide an example input under /examples/\<problem type\>/..

-4. For debug, please use the debug mode, or ultilize multi thread running, please switch to release mode to run.
+4. For debug, please use the debug mode.
+If utilize multi thread running, please switch to release mode to run.